-Description: All subgrantees that receive BEAD Program funds for network deployment must deploy the planned broadband network and begin providing services to each customer that desires broadband service within the project area not later than four years after the date by which the subgrantee receives the subgrant from the SCBBO.
-A 1% penalty on the match rate requested from the SCBBO will be applied on a per-month basis to the ISP if the project is not completed by the project completion date listed in the application .
+Description: All subgrantees that receive BEAD Program funds for network deployment must deploy the planned broadband network and begin providing services to each customer that desires broadband service within the project area not later than four years after the date in which the subgrantee receives the subgrant from the SCBBO.
+Scoring: The earliest project completion date of all BSL's for which the prospective subgrantee applied will receive full points.
+In the case of partnerships, the latest date across all partners will be the one used to determine the completion date.